 You can then share the token to the person responsible for the database process and be sure that they can use only that particular component in that particular bucket.
 They will be even able to reconfigure it — e.g., update the extraction queries (but only via the API).
 Also, writing to a limited set of buckets is a good way of preventing accidentally overwriting data.

 Every token can be refreshed: a new token value (token string) is generated, and the old token becomes immediately invalid.
 That means you have to update all places where the token was used.
-If you invalidate your own master token, you have to reload your KBC view in the browser.

 A confirmation dialog is displayed.
 When you click Refresh, the old token will become invalid.